mcmcclur/MarkOnFramework/src/posts/RevealJS/index.md

         transitioner.update('right')
       }

-Of course, the detaila of the `update` method are entirely dependent on the code that generated the image in the first place.
+Of course, the details of the `update` method are entirely dependent on the code that generated the image in the first place.
 </section>